aquietone/docs/aqobot/classes/brd.md

 Choose between 3 different sets of songs for the Bard to use:

-- `melee` -- Plays songs which are beneficial to melee classes
+* `melee` -- Plays songs which are beneficial to melee classes
     1. Aria
     2. Spiteful Lyric
     3. Song of Suffering
     4. War March
     5. Pulse
     6. Dirge

-- `meleedot` -- Plays songs which are beneficial to melee classes as well as DoT songs
+* `meleedot` -- Plays songs which are beneficial to melee classes as well as DoT songs
     1. Chant of Flame
     2. Aria
     3. War March
     4. Chant of Disease
     5. Song of Suffering
     6. Pulse
     7. Dirge
     8. Change of Frost

-- `caster` -- Plays songs which are beneficial to caster classes
+* `caster` -- Plays songs which are beneficial to caster classes
     1. Aria
     2. Arcane
     3. Fire Debuff Aria
     4. Song of Suffering
     5. War March
     6. Psalm of Potency
     7. Pulse
     8. Dirge

 All 3 spell sets will also use:

-- Yelinak's Insult (Synergy nuke)
+* Yelinak's Insult (Synergy nuke)
-- Composite
+* Composite
-- Crescendo
+* Crescendo
-- Slumber Mez
+* Slumber Mez
-- Wave Mez
+* Wave Mez

 ## Other Abilities

 The Bard will also use the following on cooldown:

+AAs:
-- Cacophony
+* Cacophony
-- Boastful Bellow
+* Boastful Bellow
-- Lyrical Prankster
+* Lyrical Prankster
-- Song of Stone
+* Song of Stone

+Abilities:
-- Intimidation
+* Intimidation
-- Kick
+* Kick

+Discs:
-- Reflexive Rebuttal
+* Reflexive Rebuttal

+Items:
-- Charm clicky
+* Charm clicky

 ## Burns

 The following will be activated when burn conditions are met:

-- Quick Time
+* Quick Time
-- Funeral Dirge
+* Funeral Dirge
-- Spire of the Minstrels
+* Spire of the Minstrels
-- Bladed Song
+* Bladed Song
-- Dance of Blades
+* Dance of Blades
-- Flurry of Notes
+* Flurry of Notes
-- Frenzied Kicks
+* Frenzied Kicks

+Discs:
-- Thousand Blades
+* Thousand Blades

+Items:
-- Chest clicky
+* Chest clicky
-- Rage of Rolfron clicky
+* Rage of Rolfron clicky

 ## Defensives